pirogram/pirogram-content/books/data-analysis-with-python/040-matplotlib-conceptual-model/topics/050-multiple-figures-and-axes.md

 --- |
   The most prefered method to add axes is [add_subplot](https://matplotlib.org/api/_as_gen/matplotlib.figure.Figure.html#matplotlib.figure.Figure.add_subplot) as matplotlib takes care of the exact positioning.

-  The calling signature of  add_subplot is either a `3-digit integer` or three separate integers describing the position of the subplot.
-If the three integers are `nrows`, `ncols`, and `index` in order, the subplot will take the index position on a grid with nrows rows and ncols columns.
-Index starts at 1 in the upper left corner and increases to the right. `221` denotes first subplot of the total 4 subplots arranged in 2 rows and 2 columns. `111` represents the single subplot.
+  The calling signature of  add_subplot is either a `3-digit integer` or three separate integers (`nrows`, `ncols`, and `index`) describing the position of the subplot.
+Number of subplots equals the product of nrows and ncols.
+Index starts at 1 in the upper left corner and increases to the right.
+Eg: `221` denotes first subplot of the total 4 subplots arranged in 2 rows and 2 columns. `111` represents the single subplot.
 ---
 type: live-code
 id: f07234b4-8987-4fb7-92f3-cc3768951389